denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [orf finder](https://www.ncbi.nlm.nih.gov/orffinder/) website.

  2. Input the nucleotide seqeunce into the query seqeunce field and submit the job.
-On the output page, copy and paste the amino acid seqeuence for ORF1 (the longest open reading frame) into a new fasta file with any identifiable headers you prefer (i.e `>diploid_g46214`).
+On the output page, copy and paste the amino acid seqeuence for ORF1 (the longest open reading frame) into a new fasta file with any identifiable headers you prefer (i.e `>diploid_g46214` or `tetraploid_g10577`).

 ## Homolog identification